 Applications for postgraduate programmes of study can usually be made throughout the year.
-When applying for a taught postgraduate programme, please check for any submission deadlines with the Plymouth University Peninsula Schools of Medicine and Dentistry Admissions team (contact details below).
+When applying for a taught postgraduate programme, please check for any submission deadlines with the Medicine and Dentistry Admissions team (contact details below).
 For full-time programmes, you may be invited for interview.

 Check the closing date and apply as early as possible as our programmes are popular.

 Please note that the deadline for those wishing to apply for this programme as an intercalating masters student, is 31 March during the year of entry.